o3de/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/ragdoll/ragdoll-physics-setup.md

     ![Add a selected joint to the ragdoll in the Skeleton Outliner in the Animation Editor](/images/user-guide/actor-animation/ragdoll-skeleton-outliner-add-to-ragdoll.png)

-1. Click the filter icon next to the search text box, and select **Ragdoll joints and colliders**.
+1. Click the filter {{< icon "filter.svg" >}} icon next to the search text box, and select **Ragdoll joints and colliders**.
 This shows only the joints in the ragdoll and not the full animation skeleton.

     ![Use the Ragdoll joints and colliders filter to show only joints in the ragdoll in the Animation Editor](/images/user-guide/actor-animation/ragdoll-skeleton-outliner-ragdoll-joints-colliders-filter.png)